 You have gained access to all these different sources of text-based feedback.
 What then?
 Instead of reading through each one individually, use text analysis in an automated way.

-Tagging and sorting free-form text from customers helps you quantify your qualitative data: by sentiment, emotion, benefit, product type, feature request, user flows, and other categories.
-You can use keywords or themes to categorize.
 Lots of customer support tools offer automatic keyword tagging.
+Few offer more sophisticated and advanced categorization like feedback type.
 You can even do this at scale automatically across your various customer feedback sources.

-Use the volume of topics mentioned to assess impact.
+Use the volume of themes mentioned to assess impact.
 For instance, 2,537 mentions of checkout probably warrant more urgent attention than, say, 29 mentions of background image.
-Particularly if sentiment analysis tells you the majority of the checkout mentions are categorized as negative.
+Particularly if sentiment analysis tells you the majority of the checkout mentions are categorized as complaints.
 It could indicate users are having trouble completing a purchase at checkout.

 The source of feedback also helps you understand context, urgency, and level of effort needed to address it.
 Urgent issues that appear in helpdesk tickets may require more immediate but short-term attention than new feature ideas that came in through a survey.
 But it doesn’t mean new feature ideas aren’t important.
 Knowing the volume of each topic in the customer feedback helps you identify what needs priority; you can then plan your time accordingly for strategic work that increases adoption, deepens user engagement, or expands reach into new markets.